 This is sound advice and something that in my experience works well.
 If you are performing moderate to heavy training with low to mid-range reps, then research shows that you definitely want to rest for at least 3 minutes between sets.

-You Are What You Eat – The Importance Of Nutrition For Building Muscle
+The Importance Of Nutrition For Building Muscle

 To build muscle you need to be eating in a calorie surplus and to build muscle with minimal possible fat gain you need to balance eating too much and not eating enough.